sciZer0/7/v/README.md

 Any person (possibly anonymous) is appointed to the position of Contributor only by Voters through democratic voting (Competitive Quadratic Voting).

-Each applicant (possibly anonymous) must find a way to prove their qualification and usefulness for the Vote blockchain, and can use Hyde Park.
+Each applicant (possibly anonymous) must find a way to prove their qualification/usefulness for the Vote blockchain in order to become Validator, and can use Hyde Park.

 Each person being in the position of Contributor may be dropped out of the position by Voters through democratic voting (Competitive Quadratic Voting).